-Colourful, insightful, innovative, informed, memorable and compelling courses to develop the deep understanding required to solve today's geological problems
+Colourful, insightful, innovative, informed, memorable and compelling courses to develop the deep understanding required to solve today's problems

 Well Intervention Management for Brown Field Rejuvination